etsangsplk/go-sensor/metrics/README.md

 Once defined and registered the service code must be instrumented to observe the metric values to the Prometheus server.
 Recall that Prometheus is pull based so from the service perspective observing a metric value is a local memory operation.
 The value observed will be folded into previous observations since the last scrape.
 For example, if a gauge is observed multiple times between scrapes only the latest value will be ingested into the Prometheus server.

 Building on the database metrics defined above one would observe runtime values with code like the following.
 A couple of notes:
-* Separate metrics are not needed for counting successful and non-successful database commands.
-Or for insight into the different database commands like "create", "delete", and "select".
-Instead a single counter metric is all that is needed and the labels are used to create the different time series (dimensions).
-This means the operations engineer can easily define all the different aggregations they want without modifying service code.
-For example to look at all error counts or only look at "create" and "drop" commands.
+* WithLabelValues() is used to get the specific time series for the given set of label values.
 * All label values must be converted to strings.

 Here is the code to observe the latency histogram and db request counter metrics.